Symmetrization of Wannier Hamiltonian and matrices

 translation : [ 0.0000 0.0000 0.3333 ]

-axis: [ 0.5 -0.866025 0. ] ; angle = 1 pi, inversion : False, time reversal: True
+axis: [ 0.5 -0.866025 0. ] ; angle = 1 pi, inversion: False, time reversal: True

 pos_list: [[0, 1, 2]]

-proj: Projection 0.274, 0.274, 0.0:['s'] with 3 Wannier functions on 3 points (1 per site)
+proj: Projection 0.274, 0.274, 0.0:['s'] with 6 Wannier functions (3 per spin x2 spins)

 orbital = s, num wann per site = 2